tabahi/IPAPhonemeMapper/README.md

 A Python library that bridges the gap between linguistic phoneme representations and machine learning systems by providing standardized mappings of International Phonetic Alphabet (IPA) symbols.

 What does it do:
-Given a phoneme or a sequence of phonemes: h ɛ l oʊ  (_hello_), it will generate standardized base phonemes or tokens: `[50, 7, 56, 26]` that are more suitable for machine learning.
+Converts phoneme sequences (e.g., h ɛ l oʊ for hello) into standardized numerical tokens [50, 7, 56, 26] optimized for machine learning applications.

+The base phoneme system is purposefully designed to be augmented with nuance annotations at a later stage.
+Instead of developing a complex system that must recognize hundreds of phonemes and their variants from the outset, this approach begins with a simpler phoneme recognition system that can be enhanced with nuance detection capabilities as needed.

 ## Motivation